eneskelestemur/MDSimulation/README.md

 ## Plans to Improve

-* Currently, MM-GBSA calculations are done by wrapping the command line call.
-Try to make it a python function that will take inputs (mmgbsa.in) as arguments.
 * Implement multi-trajectory support for MM-G(P)BSA calculations.
 * Add normal mode analysis to calculate entropic contribution.